CivicDataLab/opub-deploy/README.md

 // Copy the content manually
 ```

-4. In GitHub, navigate to Organization > Settings > Secrets and variables > Actions
+4. In GitHub, navigate to Repository > Settings > Secrets and variables > Actions

 5. Create the following three secrets to allow GitHub to SSH into EC2: